finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String custodianAccountCode = "custodianAccountCode_example"; // String | The code of the Custodian Account.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the Custodian Account properties.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Custodian Account definition.
 Defaults to returning the latest version of the Custodian Account definition if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must take the format {domain}/{scope}/{code}, for example 'CustodianAccount/Manager/Id'.
 If not provided will return all the entitled properties for that Custodian Account. try {
-      CustodianAccount result = apiInstance.getCustodianAccount(scope, code, custodianAccountScope, custodianAccountCode, effectiveAt, asAt, propertyKeys);
+      CustodianAccount result = apiInstance.getCustodianAccount(scope, code, custodianAccountScope, custodianAccountCode) .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .propertyKeys(propertyKeys)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getCustodianAccount");